-Each year, residents, neighborhood associations, and other community-based organizations will be able to apply for traffic calming in a specific neighborhood.
+Each year, Boston residents, neighborhood associations, and other community-based organizations will be able to apply to have traffic-calming measures implemented in a specific neighborhood.
 Selected neighborhoods will work with the Boston Transportation Department and Public Works Department to plan and implement their Neighborhood Slow Streets project.
-Rather than planning and implementing changes on one street at a time, Boston will address an entire "zone" within a neighborhood.
+Rather than planning and implementing changes one street at a time, the City will address an entire "zone" within a neighborhood.
 A typical zone will consist of 10 to 15 blocks.
 The Slow Streets program will emphasize quick-install, low-cost fixes, such as signage, pavement markings, speed humps, and daylighting.